Higher-order propagation of chaos in $L^2$ for interacting diffusions: Hierarchy bounds

 \subsection{Proofs of bounds on the $g^i_j, f^i_j,$ and $R^i_j$}

 To bound the $R^i_j$ and $f^i_j$ we must first bound the $g^i_j$.
-The following proof follows similarly to Proposition~\ref{prop.marginalization}, where we inductively iterate up the hierarchy of equations satisfied by $g^i_j$ to find estimates.
+The following proof follows similarly to Lemma~\ref{lem.marginalization}, where we inductively iterate up the hierarchy of equations satisfied by $g^i_j$ to find estimates.